manishgeekystud/Obsdian-DSA/Arrays/Maximum Circular SubArray sum.md

 I guess you know how to solve max subarray sum (without circular).
 If not, you can have a reference here: 53.
 Maximum Subarray

 # Explanation

 So there are two case.
-Case 1.
+**Case 1**.
 The first is that the subarray take only a middle part, and we know how to find the max subarray sum.
-Case2.
+**Case2**.
 The second is that the subarray take a part of head array and a part of tail array.
 We can transfer this case to the first one.
 The maximum result equals to the total sum minus the minimum subarray sum.

-Here is a diagram by @motorix:
 ![image](https://assets.leetcode.com/users/motorix/image_1538888300.png)

 So the max subarray circular sum equals to
-`max(the max subarray sum, the total sum - the min subarray sum)`
+TotaSum

 # Prove of the second case